drsharp/spawner/README.markdown

        sleep 11
        logger.info("Time to wake up!")
      end

+You can also use the aliased method run():

+     Spawner.run do
+       ...
+     end

 If everything is working correctly, your controller should finish quickly then you'll see the last log message several seconds later.